-Note: If a student fails a placement, the student may choose to appeal the grade, in which case the CE may be called upon to personally offer evidence in support of the assessment provided to the university.
+Note: If a student fails a placement, the student may choose to appeal the grade, in which case the CE may be called upon to personally offer evidence in support of the assessment.
 It is advisable to keep a dated written record of meetings with students at risk of not meeting performance expectation levels.